NHACP-IF/NHACP-specification/nhacp-specification.md

-The length returned in the DATA-BUFFER response reflects the amount of data actuallty read from the underlying storage object.
+The length returned in the DATA-BUFFER response reflects the amount of data actuallty read from the underlying file object.
 If the offset is beyond the object's end-of-file, then the returned length MUST be 0.
 If the read operation would cross the object's end-of-file, then the length MUST be the number of bytes read before the end-of-file was encountered.

+If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-GET MUST fail with an ESEEK error.

 ### STORAGE-PUT